Understanding Sparse JL for Feature Hashing: Useful Moment Bounds

-In order to combine rows in the upper bound\footnote{In \Cref{sec:combinerows}, we describe why we can reduce to the case of independent rows.}, we use the following result from \cite{LatalaMoments} on moments of sums of i.i.d symmetric random variables. \begin{lemma}[\cite{LatalaMoments}] Suppose that $q$ is an even natural number.
+Lata{\l}a \cite{LatalaMoments} gives the following nice bound on sums of i.i.d symmetric random variables that we use for combining bounds on rows $Z_r(x_1, \ldots, x_n)$ in Lemma \ref{upper}. \begin{lemma}[\cite{LatalaMoments}] Suppose that $q$ is an even natural number.
 Suppose that $Y_1, \ldots, Y_n$ are i.i.d symmetric random variables.
 Then:

 \end{lemma}